Dromornithidae: Discovery

-Description and biology
+Description

 Dromornithids looked superficially like very large emus or moa.
 Most were heavy-bodied, with powerfully developed legs and greatly reduced wings.
 The last bones of the toes resembled small hooves, rather than claws as in most birds.
 Like emus and other flightless birds, dromornithids lost the keel on the breastbone (or sternum) that serves as the attachment for the large flight muscles in most bird skeletons.
 Their skull also was quite different from that of emus.
 These birds ranged from about the size of a modern cassowary 1.5 to 1.8 m up to 3 m in the case of Dromornis stirtoni, possibly the largest bird that ever lived after the elephant bird (Vorombe).